Why can't I collect metrics from containers, pods, or nodes using Metrics Server in Amazon EKS?

 Other APIServer condition failure reasons

-If you receive any of the following codes for the APIService, then take action based on the associated error message: ServiceNotFound, ServiceAccessError, ServicePortError, EndpointsNotFound, EndpointsAccessError, MissingEndpoints.
+If you receive any of the following codes for the APIService, then take action based on the associated error message: ServiceNotFound, ServiceAccessError, ServicePortError, EndpointsNotFound, EndpointsAccessError, or MissingEndpoints.

 1. To get information on the service with the error, run the following command: